ColinMaudry/dita-rdf/README.md

 # Objective

 This ontology is not meant to serve as an alternative to the standard DITA 1.2 DTDs and schemas.
-It translates the semantics of a subset of the vocabulary described in the [DITA 1.2 specification](http://docs.oasis-open.org/dita/v1.2/os/spec/DITA1.2-spec.html) in a format that can be understood in the semantic Web of data.
+It translates the semantics of a subset of the vocabulary described in the [DITA 1.2 specification](http://docs.oasis-open.org/dita/v1.2/os/spec/DITA1.2-spec.html) in a format that can be understood in the Semantic Web of data.

 # Scope